FrankieMarie/react-playground/README.md

 # React Playground

-This is a fullstack app where I try things for fun and experiment with tools I am interested in.
+This is a fullstack repo where I try things for fun and experiment with tools I am interested in.

 ## CLIENT